wiggin15/SublimeNyan/README.md

 This is a plugin for Sublime that adds "Nyan Mode" like in emacs.

-This plugin requires installing a font and changing Sublime's theme to use it.
+This plugin requires installing a font and changing Sublime's theme.

-This plugin only works on Sublime Text 3 on Mac systems (the font used is not supported on other platforms)
+This plugin only works on Sublime Text 3 on Mac computers (the font used is not supported on other platforms)

 Installation
 ============